Betsy Wieseman

-Prior to joining the National Gallery of Art, she held curatorial positions at the Cleveland Museum of Art and the National Gallery in London.
+Before joining the National Gallery of Art, she held curatorial posts at the Cleveland Museum of Art, the National Gallery, London, the Museum of Fine Arts, Boston, the Allen Memorial Art Museum at Oberlin College, and the Cincinnati Art Museum.

-Education and career
+Education

 She studied at the University of Delaware and received her PhD in art history from the University of Maryland, writing it on the life and work of the painter Caspar Netscher.